KeremSahin22/yolo-object-detection-microservice/README.md

 ```

 ## Docker
 The project Dockerfile is based on the "ultralytics/ultralytics:8.1.9-python" image, which is an optimized minimal Python environment for lightweight YOLO applications.
 The produced Docker image is ~6GB due to NVIDIA base images.
 See https://github.com/ultralytics/yolov5/issues/5708 for discussion.
 The docker-compose.yaml file facilitates deploying a web service using Docker Compose.
-It defines a web service for running the Python web application and specifies the port mapping, volumne mounting for code changes.
+It defines a web service for running the Python web application and specifies the port mapping, volume mounting for code changes.

 ## Project Setup
 1. Clone the GitHub repository.